AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-2.md

 Let's get started...

-Use the, by now familiar, Double SHIFT to open the file find dialog, and enter navigation.
+Use the by now familiar, Double SHIFT to open the file find `dialog`, and enter navigation.

 This should highlight the `navigation.blade.php` file